mjrousos/aspnetcore-workshop/Labs/3-Alternate. Startup, Hosting and Middleware.md

   ![image](https://cloud.githubusercontent.com/assets/95136/15806196/9b52efee-2b3e-11e6-851b-35765d5b2a4d.png)

-1. Run the application and it notice that logging is substantially decreased.
+1. Run the application and notice that logging is substantially decreased.
     1. And, if you added a different connection string in *appsettings.development.json*, changing the environment to `Production` will cause the app to use the previous database again.